 The battery compartment houses one string of front-access VRLA batteries.
-The battery compartment is equipped with a GFCI-protected duplex outlet to support an optional battery heater and can support an optional Zone 4 seismic protection kit.
+The battery compartment is equipped with a GFCI-protected duplex outlet to support an optional battery heater.
 A secondary battery riser option is also available to support a second string of batteries.